 I had to call the T-Mobile support line to get data added to my plan and the person helping me was disconcertingly friendly.
 She asked about my weekend plans and so I felt compelled to ask her the

 same.
 Her plans involved replacing her video card so she could get back to World of Warcraft and do I enjoy computer gaming?
 I couldn't tell if she was genuine or if she was signing me up for

 I was with Sarah in her new car, trying out the phone's GPS functionality via Google Maps while she drove.
 I switched to Street View and happened to

 find my car.
 It was a weird feeling, kind of like those Google conspiracy videos.

 The phone runs Google's open source OS and I really enjoy the application API.
 Its all in Java and URIs and mime-types are sort of

 basics.
 Rather than invoking the builtin item picker control directly you invoke an 'intent' specifying the URI of your list of items, a mime-type describing the type of items in the list, and an

 action 'PICK' and whatever is registered as the picker on the system pops up and lets the user pick from that list.
 The same goes if you want to 'EDIT' an image, or 'VIEW' an mp3.

-parts of the OS.
-My other desired application is something to replace this GPS photo tracker device by recording my
+the OS.
+My other desired application is something to replace this GPS photo tracker device by recording my location to a

 2008 Jun 10, 4:52